MichaelY310/Calculator32/README.md

 # Calculator32
 ## Overview

 Calculator32 is an ongoing project with the temporary goal of functioning as a calculator, with the ultimate aim of evolving into a lightweight script coding language.
 The project is structured into several main functions, each residing in the /src/ folder, with additional helper classes located in the /src/lib/ folder.
+Use 'Crtl+D' to end input to run the code you write.

 ## Lexing (lex.cpp)